THERAPY FOR TRAUMA

 What is trauma?

-We Specialize in Therapy for Trauma
+We Specialize in Therapy for Trauma in NYC

 There are many definitions of trauma but the most common theme is that trauma is any event which overwhelms a person’s ability to cope with it.
 Trauma affects your mental, emotional, social, and spiritual health and can make it difficult to live your life as you did before the trauma came into your life.